U.S. Route 311: History

 In 1997, the first section of the East Belt was opened in High Point, rerouting US 311 onto the new freeway to Eastchester Drive then back into downtown High Point with concurrency with North Carolina Highway 68.
 The old alignment along North Main Street became US 311 Business.
 On November 20, 2004, the second section of the "East Belt" was opened, rerouting US 311 to I-85 Bus./US 29/US 70.
-On November 22, 2010, the third and final section of the "East Belt" was completed, linking Interstate 85; Also Interstate 74 was established as an concurrency of US 311 from Cedar Square Road to North Main Street.
+On November 22, 2010, the third and final section of the "East Belt" was completed, linking Interstate 85; Also Interstate 74 was established as a concurrency of US 311 from Cedar Square Road to North Main Street.

 In September 2003, US 311 was extended north from Madison to NC 14/NC 87/NC 770 in Eden, via US 220 and NC 135.
 The extension was finally signed in August 2011.
 The route was approved by American Association of State Highway and Transportation Officials (AASHTO) in November 2012, after an initial request by officials in Eden, to be extended to US 58 in Virginia; which in January 2013, NCDOT signed off on extending the route and replacing parts of NC 700 and NC 770.
 US 311 was signed in the field in Virginia, from Danville south to the state line (replacing secondary State Route 863) in September 2013.

 Since 2003, a project called the "US 311 Connector" has been planned by NCDOT and the city of Winston-Salem.
-Estimated at $23.5 million (2003 dollars), the 2.8 mi four-lane urban boulevard would connect between I-40 (exit 196) and I-40 Business (exit 8) (now US 421, exit 230), linking US 311 with US 158 (Reidsville Road); it also included a landscaped medium with walking/bicycle trails parallel to it.
+Estimated at $23.5 million (2003 dollars), the 2.8 mi four-lane partial controlled-access highway would connect between I-40 (exit 196) and I-40 Business (exit 8) (now US 421, exit 230), linking US 311 with US 158 (Reidsville Road); it also included a landscaped medium with walking/bicycle trails parallel to it.
 By 2016, the project has ceased appearing in the State Transportation Improvement Program (STIP), though still part of the Winston-Salem 2035 Transportation Plan.

-In May 2018, AASHTO approved a request by NCDOT to eliminate 37.03 mi between Randleman and Winston-Salem, moving the southern terminus from I-73 in Randleman to Martin Luther King, Jr. Boulevard in Winston-Salem, as all but 7.27 mi of this section is freeway which already has other primary designations; those non-redundant sections would be reassigned secondary North Carolina routes.
+In May 2018, AASHTO approved a request by NCDOT to eliminate 37.03 mi between Randleman and Winston-Salem, moving the southern terminus from I-73/US 220 in Randleman to Martin Luther King, Jr. Boulevard in Winston-Salem, as all but 7.27 mi of this section is freeway which already has other primary designations; those non-redundant sections would be reassigned secondary North Carolina routes.
 In January 2019, NCDOT officially eliminated the section.
+Despite this, signage for US 311 from along I-74 southeast of High Point to its former southern terminus at I-73/US 220 in Randleman remains as of June 2023.